elumenati/omnimap/README.md

 ![Omnimap](http://www.clementshimizu.com/wp-content/uploads/2008/12/Elumenati-Magic-Planet-Dome-Spin.gif)
 # Elumenati OmniMap™ Perspective Projection Mapping
-Clement Shimizu, Jim Terhorst
+By Clement Shimizu, D'nardo Colucci, and Jim Terhorst
-Done under D'nardo Colucci for the Elumenati

 Typical video projection systems display rectangular images on flat screens.
 Optical and perspective correction techniques must be employed to produce undistorted output on non-planar display surfaces.
 A two-pass algorithm, called projective perspective mapping, is a solution well suited for use with commodity graphics hardware.
 This algorithm is implemented in the OmniMap API providing an extensible, reusable C++ interface for porting 3D engines to wide field-of-view, non-planar displays.
 This API can be easily integrated into a wide variety of 3D applications.